Abusive ad experiences

-If your site is found to have egregious ad experiences, its Ad Experience Report status is automatically set to "failed."
+If your site is found to have abusive ad experiences, its Ad Experience Report status is automatically set to "failed."

-Egregious ad experiences are particularly misleading or abusive.
-An ad experience is egregious if it meets any of the following conditions:
+Abusive ad experiences are designed to be misleading.
+An ad experience is abusive if it meets any of the following conditions:

 - It promotes, hosts, or links to malware or unwanted software that may be installed on the user’s machine.